kevin-leptons/trop_dflow/doc/atom.md

 * `//atom/timestamp` - UNIX timestamp
 * `//atom/object_id` - ObjectId, MongoDB
 * `//atom/bcrypt_2abxy` -  Blowfish Cipher, version 2a, 2b, 2x and 2y
+* `//atom/phone_number` - Variant of E.164 standard.
+This schema does not
+  ensures that provided string is correct phone number because limitation of Regular Expression.
+It just ensure that provided string start with symbol `+`, has space between country code and subscriber number, has both country code and subscriber and has 15 digits at maximum.